-- subordination to the General Synod, and to promote the unity, peace, purity, and prosperity of the Church? - (6) Do you sincerely resolve to fulfill all your responsibilities in your home life and in all your relations with your fellowman, following after righteousness, faith, and love? - (7) Do you accept and enter upon your ministry with a desire to glorify God and to be instrumental in strengthening His Church? - (8) Do you promise to preach the gospel in its purity and simplicity, declaring the whole counsel of God, and to perform all your official duties with zeal and faithfulness, seeking the salvation of sinners? - 9.31 The candidate having answered these questions in the affirmative, shall kneel and be ordained by prayer and the laying on of the hands of the Presbytery. - 9.32 After the ordination prayer, the members of the Presbytery shall take him by the hand saying, "We give you the right hand of fellowship to take part in this ministry with us." - 9.33 If the ordination is not in connection with his installation as pastor, the presiding officer shall declare the candidate set apart to the ministry, emphasizing the importance, the difficulties, and the excellence of the ministry which he now enters. - 9.34 The newly ordained minister shall be given a Certificate of Ordination signed by the moderator and clerk of the Presbytery. - 9.35 A full report of the ordination service shall be recorded in the minutes of the Presbytery and a copy forwarded to the congregation of which he was formerly a member so that his name be removed from the membership roll.
+- 5) Do you sincerely resolve to fulfill all your responsibilities in your home life and in all your relations with your fellowman, - following after righteousness, faith, and love?

+(7) Do you accept and enter upon your ministry - with a desire to glorify God and to be instrumental in strengthening His Church?

+(8) Do you promise to preach the gospel in its - purity and simplicity, declaring the whole counsel of God, and to perform all your official duties with zeal and faithfulness, seeking the salvation of sinners? - 9.31 The candidate having answered these questions in the affirmative, shall kneel and be ordained by prayer and the laying on of the hands of the Presbytery. - 9.32 After the ordination prayer, the members of the Presbytery shall take him by the hand saying, "We give you the right hand of fellowship to take part in this - you the right hand of fellowship to take part in this ministry with us."

+9.33 If the ordination is not in connection with his installation as pastor, the presiding officer shall declare the candidate set apart to the ministry, emphasizing the importance, the difficulties, and the excellence of the ministry which he now enters.

+9.34 The newly ordained minister shall be given a Certificate of Ordination signed by the moderator and clerk of the Presbytery.

+- Presbytery.

+9.35 A full report of the ordination service shall be recorded in - the minutes of the Presbytery and a copy forwarded to the congregation of which he was formerly a member so that his name be removed from the membership roll.